-Clondalkin village is identified as an Architectural

-Conservation Area (ACA) as it incorporates a high-quality group of historic structures within the village area, including the Round Tower (which dates back to the 7th century), which now acts as a community hub for residents, while providing a tourism draw for visitors to the area.
-New ACAs at Ballymanaggin Lane and 9th Lock and at St. Brigid's Cottages have been identified in this Plan.
+Clondalkin village is identified as an Architectural Conservation Area (ACA) as it incorporates a high-quality group of historic structures within the village area, including the Round Tower (which dates back to the 7th century), which now acts as a community hub for residents, while providing a tourism draw for visitors to the area.
 A tree preservation order (TPO) is currently in place at St. Brigid's along the New Road in Clondalkin.